 Applicants may also be subject to restrictions on submitting proposals to future ERC calls based on the outcome of the evaluation.
-Applicants will need to check the restrictions in place for each call (for 2023 calls, see restrictions on submission of proposals under section "Admissibility and eligibility criteria").

-Complementary Funding for ERC Principal Investigators

-The grants and prizes actions described in this chapter are designed by the ERC Scientific Council as part of its implementation task of establishing the overall scientific strategy for the ERC and developing the ERC's mix of support measures in line with it.
+Applicants will need to check the restrictions in place for each call (for 2024 calls, see restrictions on submission of proposals under section "Admissibility and eligibility criteria" above).
+Complementary Funding and Prizes for ERC Principal Investigators The grants and prizes actions described in this chapter are designed by the ERC Scientific Council as part of its implementation task of establishing the overall scientific strategy for the ERC and developing the ERC's mix of support measures in line with it.

-Complementary funding measures aim, in particular, at fulfilling the Horizon Europe Specific Programme mandates to:
+The measures aim, in particular, at fulfilling the Horizon Europe Specific Programme mandates to: